-- To generate funds for growth/ expansion or to pay-off existing debts of the firm because it is selling one of its business in exchange for cash.
+- To generate funds for growth/ expansion or to pay off existing debts of the firm because it is selling one of its businesses in exchange for cash.

 - To enhance stability or survival by divesting a part of a company.
 Instead of closing down or declaring bankruptcy, selling a business unit will provide a solution.

-- To eliminate a division which are under-performing or even failing.
+- To eliminate a division which is under-performing or even failing.